Sign In

 Learn how to deal with people who don't like to be touched.

 Lots of people are sensitive to the way they look.
-When you have the opportunity to watch and listen to how makeup artists deal with these situations.
-They are never dismissive, they listen, empathize and will do everything they can to make someone feel relaxed and comfortable while carrying out their job.
+When you have the opportunity watch and listen to how makeup artists deal with these situations.
+They are never dismissive, they listen, empathise and will do everything they can to make someone feel relaxed and comfortable while carrying out their job.
 Even if an actor has worked on numerous films, their reaction may surprise you.

 Never stare at the talent.